gsantoro/blog/content/posts/cuelang vs yaml.md

 <!-- who uses CueLang -->
 So I did a bit of research, and this is what I found out:
 - [CueLang](https://github.com/cue-lang/cue) has over 4k stars on GitHub.
 It might not seem like a lot but it is a niche tool.
 That's a lot more than 1.4k stars for a similar tool [Carvel YTT](https://github.com/carvel-dev/ytt).
-Sorry, VMWare.
+Sorry, Carvel.
 - CueLang integrates with JSON, YAML, Go, Protobuf, OpenAPI, and Kubernetes.
 More information about [integrations](https://cuelang.org/docs/integrations/).
 - [Istio](https://istio.io/) uses CUE to generate OpenAPI.
 - You can define [tasks and scripts with CueLang](https://cuetorials.com/patterns/scripts-and-tasks/).